 ASC Topic 740-Accounting for Uncertainty in Income Taxes ("ASC Topic 740") provides guidance for how uncertain tax positions should be recognized, measured, presented and disclosed in the consolidated financial statements.
 ASC Topic 740 requires the evaluation of tax positions taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" to be respected by the applicable tax authorities.
 Tax benefits of positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax expense in the current year.
-It is the Company's policy to recognize accrued interest and penalties related to uncertain tax benefits in income tax provision, if any.
-There were no material uncertain income tax positions at December 31, 2016 and 2015.
-The 2013 through 2015 tax years remain subject to examination by U.S. federal and most state tax authorities.
+It is the Company's policy to recognize accrued interest and penalties related to uncertain tax benefits included in the income tax provision, if any.
+There were no material uncertain income tax positions at December 31, 2018 and 2017.
+The Company's tax returns are generally subject to examination by U.S. federal and most state tax authorities for a period of three years from the date the respective returns are filed, and, accordingly, the Company's 2015 through 2017 tax years remain subject to examination.